herpeslurpy/space-trader/README.md

 so adjust those if necessary.
 A bigger terminal won't be too wonky, but I can't guarantee anything smaller will be usable.

-## Contributing
+## Other things
-This project is licensed under the MIT license.
-For now this is a very small personal project that probably won't be receiving much, if any attention in two weeks from now.
-If it ever grows beyond that, I'll open it up.
+For now this is a small personal project that probably won't be receiving much attention in two weeks, if any.